Jill Stein Doesn't Think You Should Blame Her For Hillary Clinton's Loss

 With the recount in Wisconsin underway and two other requests being fought in the courts, Stein spoke to Refinery29 about her effort, her plan for the donations, and what she has to say to people who blame her for Hillary Clinton's loss.

-Was there a specific moment or event that made you realize a recount was necessary?
+Was there a specific moment or event that made you realise a recount was necessary?

 "Throughout the election, I was asked if I would stand up for a recount if there were reasons to question the credibility of the results, and I always said I would.
 In my mind, they’re operating with inherently fallible technology.
 Recounts are an important way not only to establish what the vote really was but to also to engage the public in a rare window of opportunity where people are highly focused to help us push forward to an election system we can all trust."